Gaotrees/ICNet/README.md

 Pytorch implementation for Inverse-Consistent Deep Networks for Unsupervised Deformable Image Registration.

-This package includes 3D deformable image registration tool brain image.
+This package includes 3D deformable image registration tool for brain images.
 The code was written by Jun Zhang, Tencent AI Healthcare.

 # Applications